 Before you start your first Ultimaker print using Simplify3D Software, here are a few steps to make sure that your Ultimaker 2 is ready for printing.
-The Ultimaker 2 User Manual can be found here and contains useful information for the unpacking and first time use of your printer.
+The Ultimaker 2 User Manual can be found here and contains useful information for the unpacking and first-time use of your printer.

-Confirm that all cardboard and packaging materials are removed from the inside of the printer and check to see that all the plastic ties stabalizing the XY axis and slider block are removed.
-Also make sure that the glass plate is securely clamped onto the build platform and that the spool holder and filament guide are in place (the glass plate may arrive carefully packaged underneath the platform).
+Confirm that all cardboard and packaging materials are removed from the inside of the printer and check to see that all the plastic ties stabilizing the XY axis and slider block are removed.
+Also, make sure that the glass plate is securely clamped onto the build platform and that the spool holder and filament guide are in place (the glass plate may arrive carefully packaged underneath the platform).

 When you first turn on the Ultimaker 2, it will greet you with its First Run Wizard.
 This Wizard will guide you through leveling the bed and loading your filament and is explained in more detail in the Ultimaker 2 User Manual.